Probing Majorana Bound States via Thermoelectric Transport

-For $\phi = 0$, however, the symmetry in thermal conductance and anti-symmetry in Seebeck and Peltier coefficients to Fermi energy is seen regardless of whether MBS are coupled.\\ From Figs. 2 (a) and (b), we see that coupled MBS cause Seebeck and Peltier coefficients to change signs, e.g., for negative charge carriers ($E_{F} > 0$), we expect the Seebeck coefficient to be negative.
+For $\phi = 0$, however, the symmetry in thermal conductance and anti-symmetry in Seebeck and Peltier coefficients to Fermi energy is seen regardless of whether MBS are coupled.
+We see that the Seebeck and Peltier coefficients change sign, and the thermal conductance displays peaks at $E_{F} = \pm E_{M}$ when MBS are coupled.
+This clearly demonstrates the splitting of the Majorana zero mode to $+E_{M}$, and $-E_{M}$ when MBS are coupled \cite{nilssonMBS}.\\ In Fig. 4, we plot the Seebeck, Peltier and thermal conductance versus the coupling of the MBS $E_{M}$.
+We see from Fig. 4 that the Seebeck coefficient, Peltier coefficient, and the thermal conductance all behave as symmetric functions of the coupling $E_{M}$ when flux is absent.
+However, when a flux is present in the setup, time-reversal symmetry is broken and the thermoelectric coefficients behave asymmetrically with respect to sign reversal of $E_{M}$.
+From Figs. 2 (a) and (b), we see that coupled MBS cause Seebeck and Peltier coefficients to change signs, e.g., for negative charge carriers ($E_{F} > 0$), we expect the Seebeck coefficient to be negative.
 The Peltier coefficient is positive and vice-versa.
 However, when $E_{M} \neq 0$, we see that the signs of the Seebeck and Peltier coefficient are different from our expectations.
 We can see this more clearly in Figs. 3 (a) and (b) where we see that in presence of MBS, the signs are opposite to our expectation for $-E_{M} < E_{F} < E_{M}$.
 This behavior is a signature of MBS.\\ Finally, when MBS are absent, the matrix in Eq.
 (7) becomes an identity.
 In this case, we have not plotted the coefficients as the Seebeck and Peltier coefficients vanish, and thermal conductance remains at a near-constant value of $\kappa_{0} = \pi^{2} k_{B}^{2} T/3h$ for the entire range of $\phi$ in Fig. 2 and the whole range of $E_{F}$ in Fig. 3.